What is Cross-Merchandising?

 The main product is what the customer comes for purposefully.
 It is the centerpiece of the layout and focuses the customer's attention.

-An accompanying product is an add-on that enhances the value of the main purchase.
+An accompanying product is an add-on that enhances the value of the primary purchase.
 Its task is to be visible and logically connected to the main product.

 The objectives of cross-merchandising can vary from business to business, but the basic objectives remain universal: